ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ![alt text](3_save_agentflow.png)

 Note:

-* Our Terraform config assigns the VertexAI user role to our service account, so the `ChatGoogleVertexAI` chat model block should work without any credentials.
 * Use the `Max iterations` parameter in the `Additional Parameters` of the `Supervisor` node in order to prevent infinite loops.

 ### Use the Agentflow